eaglesky/CodingPractices/AlgorithmsReview.md

       The above options also apply to memoization.

 ### Problems
+* Grid problems.
+  Usually the boundary values are easy to determine, and using index representation is simpler than length representation.
+In some cases when the boundary values require complex logic to determine, using length representation might be preferable.
+  - [Leetcode] Unique Paths I and II(Algorithm).
+Boundary value is very easy to deal with.
+* Single sequence problems.
+  Typically using index representation is enough since the initial value is often easy to determine.
+  - [Leetcode] Coin Change(Algorithm*).
+Be careful about the value when there is no valid combination with target sum.
+Also a good example of getting min/max of multiple elements in each iteration.
+  - [Leetcode] Paint House(Algorithm and Implementation of the scalable version*).
 * [Lintcode] Longest Common Subsequence(Algorithms* and Implementations).
 Very good introductory problem.
 Remember the algroithm to get paths for DP and Memoization solutions.
 * [Leetcode] Maximum Subarray(Algorithm*).
 Note two edge cases:
   - The input array is null or zero length.
 Expected 0.